Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Separator Context

 \subsection{Lower Bound}

 The following theorem provides a lower bound on the expected sample complexity of any $\delta$-correct algorithm in the separator setting.
-This lower bound is derived by explicitly solving the minimization problem defined in \eqref{eq: general_fi} to determine the value of $\fiwmu$.
+This lower bound is derived by explicitly solving the minimization problem defined in \eqref{eq: general_lower1}.

 \begin{restatable}[Separator Lower Bound]{theorem}{sepLowerBound} Let $\delta \in (0, 1)$.
 Consider a bandit instance with a separator context and Gaussian reward distribution with unit variance, parameterized by the matrix $\A$ and the vector $\bmu$.
 Then, any $\delta$-correct algorithm with stopping time $\taudel$ satisfies $\mathbb{E}[\tau_{\delta}] \geq T^*(\bmu, \A) d_B(\delta, 1-\delta)$, where